-V. NOTE CARDS / BIBLIOGRAPHIC CARDS:
+V. NOTE CARDS / SOURCE CARDS:

-There are two types of cards: bibliographic and note cards.
-An individual bibliographic card is required for every source you consult while researching your topic.
+There are two types of cards: source and note cards.
+An individual source card is required for every article, book, site you consult while researching your topic.
 Note cards are used for writing down direct quotes or paraphrases of those research sources.

-A. Bibliographic Cards

-- 1. Using a separate index card for each source, record the author's name (last, first); title of the work; publisher; city of publication; publication date; library call number and location.
+- A. Source Cards (essentially, the WC entry) - 1.
+Using a separate index card for each source, record the author's name (last, first); title of the work; publisher; publication date; library call number and location.
 In the upper right hand corner of each card, place a number (for example, #1 for the first reference source; #2 for the second reference source, etc.).
 If you are working with material other than books--say an anthology, for example--include on the card the same information you would need for the Works Cited page and add to that the library call number and location. - 2.
-You will have one bibliographic index card per source, but you should have multiple note cards that correspond to each bibliographic card.

-B. Note Cards

-- 1. Put one idea/fact/quote per card.
+You will have one source index card per consulted work, but you should have multiple note cards that correspond to each source card. - B. Note Cards (essentially, the parenthetical reference) - 1.
+Put one idea/fact/quote per card.
 It is better to have more cards with less information on each; it will give you more flexibility in arranging the information and combining it with your other sources. - 2.
-Include source number (the number that corresponds to the bibliographic card); the direct quote or the paraphrased material; the page reference. - 3.
-Keep the purpose/thesis/audience in mind.
-Your teacher may ask for an explanation of the note card on the back of the same card. - 4.
+Include source number (the number that corresponds to the source card); the direct quote or the paraphrased material; the page reference.

+- 3. Keep the purpose/thesis/audience in mind.
+Your teacher may ask for an explanation of the selected reference on the back of the same note card. - 4.
 You can abbreviate items, but make sure you can understand your own notes. - 5.
 Copy quotations word for word.
 Maintain the cited punctuation, spelling, etc. Note all ellipses. - 6.
 Paraphrasing involves rephrasing the material gathered from a book, magazine, newspaper, etc., into your own words.
 Be sure to check the facts/statistics carefully.
 Be accurate. - 7.
 On the note card itself, indicate if the material is a direct quote, a summarization, or a paraphrase of the writer's work.

-1 Bibliographic Card per source
+1 Source Card per work